zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 ## Monitor the values

-1. Point the zetta browser to your local Zetta server node.
+1. Point the Zetta browser to your local Zetta server node.
   * You may be able to just refresh the Zetta browser window to see both devices
 2. Confirm that you see something like this:
   ![Browser with LED and Sine Wave](/images/projects/hello_world/browser_led_sine.png){:.zoom}

-3. Now click on the device name `Sine Wave` in the zetta browser to get a more detailed view of the device.
+3. Now click on the device name `Sine Wave` in the Zetta browser to get a more detailed view of the device.
 4. It should display a smooth sine curve!
   ![Sine Wave Detail Page](/images/projects/hello_world/browser_sine_show.png){:.zoom}